Enhancing Data-Driven Reachability Analysis using Temporal Logic Side Information: Evaluation

 In this section, we detail the application of our method to two examples.
 Readers can find an overview video of our experiments conducted at the \href{https://www.kth.se/is/dcs/research/control-of-transport/smart-mobility-lab/smart-mobility-lab-1.441539}{Smart Mobility Lab} at \href{https://bit.ly/DataReachSTL}{[https://bit.ly/DataReachSTL]}.

-For our experimental platform, we represent a vehicle $V$ with an SVEA vehicle~\cite{Jiang2020a}.
+For our experimental platform, we represent a vehicle $V$ with a SVEA vehicle~\cite{Jiang2020a}.
 We use historical data sets of length $1000$ points gathered from the same car from other driving scenarios than the presented ones.
 We perform a single-step reachability analysis for each example, and we manually operate the car such that its behavior satisfies the known side information.
 Measurements for both the historical data sets and our two examples are made using a motion capture system.
 The assumed process noise zonotope is $\mathcal{Z}_w =\zono{0, ^T}$ and measurement noise zonotope of value $\zono{0, ^T}$.
 For both examples, let $V$ and its environment be defined over $\mathbb{R}^2$.
-In other words, $V$'s state $x\in\mathbb{R}^2$ is written as $x=[x_1, x_2]^\top$, where $x_1$ and $x_2$ are the x and y positions of $V$.
+In other words, $V$'s state $x\in\mathbb{R}^2$ is written as $x=[x_1 \ \, x_2]^\top$, where $x_1$ and $x_2$ are the x and y positions of $V$.
 Now, in the following sections, we will introduce our two scenarios for $V$ and present the results for each case.
-To the extent of the authors' knowledge, there are no comparable methods that use STL formulae as side information instead of specifications for reachability analysis; thus, we do not include comparisons with alternative methods (other than the original approach in \cite{conf:ourjournal}) in either example.